-A lot of children are picky when it comes to eating.
-If you are going through this, we have good news —it is totally normal!
+A lot of children are picky eaters at some point.
+If you are going through this, we have good news —it is normal!
 As long as your baby continues to develop at a healthy rate and is happy, there is not much to worry about.

-One of the reasons why children get fussy and deny eating is because they seek independence, and refusing food gives them a sense of choice.
-Children want to choose what and how much they eat and they don’t always have an appetite, so sometimes they eat very well and other days they seem to eat nothing.
-Now, we must respect their choice to eat or not, but remember that only you have control over what food you offer and at what time.
+One of the reasons why children get fussy and don’t want to eat something is because they seek independence, and refusing food gives them a sense of control.
+Children want to choose what and how much they eat, and they don’t always have an appetite, so sometimes they eat very well and other days they seem to eat nothing.
+We must respect their choice to eat or not, but remember that only you have control over what food you offer and at what time.

-It is important to offer healthy choices at mealtime and keep presenting new options often because it can take from 10 to 15 exposures of the same food to get a child to like it or even try it.
+It is important to offer healthy choices at mealtime and keep presenting new options often because it can take from 10 to 15 exposures to the same food to get a child to like it or even try it.
 Moreover, when it comes to offering new options remember to present them in small quantities along with familiar food that you know your little one likes.